Welcome to today's edition of the Rush 24-7 podcast.

 Well, maybe I'm not.

-But but here, but here's the deal.
+But here, but here's the deal.

 And it uses something I mentioned on Friday as the starting point.

-April 15th, all over the country, wherever you live, there's probably not far of a drive for you to go to some event that the Tea Party people are doing or the 912 groups or uh some aggregation of a lot of folks who are going to gather and the evening of April 15th, maybe even the daytime of the 15th to check local listings, is really going to be something.
+April 15th, all over the country, wherever you live, there's probably not far of a drive for you to go to some event that the Tea Party people are doing or the 9-12 groups or some aggregation of a lot of folks who are going to gather.

 So I start with that and essentially make the case in the following way.

-And it's as good a way as any to launch things into your thoughts and your calls about this, and uh and then we can go in a variety of other places.
+And it's as good a way as any to launch things into your thoughts and your calls about this.

-Uh on Friday we talked a lot about and with Arizona, about the McCain and Hayworth primary.
+On Friday, we talked a lot about and with Arizona, about the McCain and Hayworth primary.

-Uh attention, people of Florida.
+Attention, people of Florida.

 We need you today, and we also need people around America who are interested in Florida, interested in that Marco Rubio Charlie Christ race.

-Uh they met on Fox News Sunday, and this was just my take.
+They met on Fox News Sunday, and this was just my take.

 Tell me if it differs from yours.